Media or Non Media: Your A-Z Guide to Communication Channels

 - Communication in parallel – newsletter, mailing, forum…

-- Analog communication – videoconferencing, chat…
+- Analog communication – videoconferencing, chatting…

-Push & pull strategies
+Push & Pull Strategies

-In a push or push marketing strategy (yes you read that right), as its name suggests, one seeks to push a product towards the consumer.
+In a push or push marketing strategy (yes, you read that right), as its name suggests, one seeks to push a product toward the consumer.
 There is a kind of pressure on the customer here.
-Either it is direct or it goes through distribution channels.
+Either it is direct, or it goes through distribution channels.

-If successful, the target will specifically search for the brand and make the purchase on their own.
-The methods commonly used are of course brand communication campaigns, advice blogs and the implementation of efficient customer service, etc.
+If successful, the target will search for the brand and purchase independently.
+The methods commonly used are brand communication campaigns, advice blogs, efficient customer service implementation, etc.

 To overcome this problem, the notion of cross-channel was born.
-It makes it possible to combine the various communication channels used by the company, by making sure that they are complementary.
-Thus, by knowing exactly what a customer is doing, the company can interact effectively with the customer.
+It makes it possible to combine the company’s various communication channels by ensuring they are complementary.
+Thus, by knowing precisely what a customer is doing, they can interact effectively with the customer.